vwchu/CSE3461-YorkParking/README.txt

 Our program assumes that the user only uses the on screen keyboard and the numberpad provided by us and not the physical keyboard

+To run the application, place YorkParking.jar and YorkParking.db in the same directory.
+Then, from the terminal, run the command: java -jar YorkParking.jar

+You can find the source embedded within the YorkParking.jar.

 -------
 Design: